The Heritage Society: Recognizing Today’s Commitment to Tomorrow's Promise

 Wills and Bequests

-A bequest is a gift you make by naming Capital Health Foundation in your will.
+A bequest is a gift you make by naming Capital Health in your will.
 In doing so, you will benefit from an estate tax deduction for the value of the bequest.
-You may include the Foundation in your will by adding a codicil or amendment to your current will.
+You may include Capital Health in your will by adding a codicil or amendment to your current will.
 Please consult your attorney on making this simple and inexpensive change.
 We would be pleased to provide sample language.

 Charitable Gift Annuities